Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN: Methods

 where $T_i = iT_\mathrm{rep}$ with $T_\mathrm{rep}$ the laser period of 13.1~ns, $T_1 = 1.91$~ns the emitter lifetime, which is determined by fluorescence decay, and $c_{i}$ is the amplitude coefficient for the period $i$. $A$ and $B$ are fit parameters accounting for the signal and background intensities.
 For HBT measurements, $c_{i}$ is fixed to 1 except from the central period coefficient $c_0$, which is the fit parameter providing the value $g^{(2)}(0)$.
-For HOM, $c_{i}$ is fixed to 1 for $|i| \geq 2$, $c_{\pm 1} = 3/4$ and $c_{0}$ are fit parameters providing $g^{(2)}(0)$ for both parallel and orthogonal configurations.
+For HOM, $c_{i}$ is fixed to 1 for $|i| \geq 2$, $c_{\pm 1} = 3/4$ and $c_{0}$ are fit parameters providing $g^{(2)}(0)$ for both parallel and orthogonal configurations. { In both cases, we consider periods with $i \leq 10$ for fitting the experimental data.
+The height of all lateral peaks is fixed to the same value, consistently with the absence of bunching in long-time $g^{(2)}$ under resonant excitation by a broad pulsed laser~\cite{Gerard25}.
+Note that $c_{0}$ identifies with the ratio of the center period area to the average of the areas of non-zero periods.
+Similarly, the ratio $g^{(2)}_\parallel(0)/g^{(2)}_\perp(0)$ used to infer the HOM visibility coincides with the ratio of the central peak areas for orthogonal and parallel polarisations.}